Skip to main content

 About North Ossetia

-North Ossetia Nature Reserve protects 29,530 hectares of Caucasus mountain landscapes in the Republic of North Ossetia-Alania, encompassing dramatic alpine terrain from forested gorges to glaciated peaks exceeding 4,000 meters.
-Established in 1967, the reserve preserves one of the most ecologically rich sections of the central Greater Caucasus with exceptional biodiversity including endemic mountain species.
+North Ossetia Nature Reserve (Severo-Osetinsky Zapovednik) protects 29,000 hectares of Caucasus mountain landscapes in the Republic of North Ossetia-Alania, encompassing dramatic alpine terrain from forested gorges to glaciated peaks exceeding 4,000 meters.
+[1] Established in 1967, the reserve preserves one of the most ecologically rich sections of the central Greater Caucasus with exceptional biodiversity including endemic mountain species.
+The reserve is centered on the Ardon River valley and is classified as an IUCN Category Ia strict nature reserve (zapovednik).
+[1]

 Wildlife Ecosystems

 The reserve supports East Caucasian tur, chamois, brown bear, wolf, lynx, and wild boar.
-The Caucasian leopard may occasionally pass through.
-Over 170 bird species include lammergeier, golden eagle, and Caucasian snowcock.
-The altitudinal gradient from 650 to over 4,000 meters creates diverse habitat bands.
+[1] The Caucasian leopard may occasionally pass through.
+The reserve hosts 208 bird species including lammergeier, golden eagle, and Caucasian snowcock, and 58 species of mammals have been recorded.
+[1] The altitudinal gradient from 650 to over 4,000 meters creates diverse habitat bands.
 Mountain streams support brown trout.
-The steep terrain provides refuge for mountain ungulates.

 Flora Ecosystems

 Vegetation zones rise from beech-hornbeam forests through pine and birch belts to subalpine rhododendron thickets and alpine meadows.
-Over 1,500 vascular plant species have been recorded, with many Caucasian endemics.
-Alpine meadows support extraordinarily diverse wildflower communities during the brief summer blooming period.
+The reserve hosts 1,383 vascular plant species, with 200 species endemic to the Caucasus.
+[1] Alpine meadows support extraordinarily diverse wildflower communities during the brief summer blooming period.
 Glacial moraines harbor specialized pioneer communities.

 Geology

 The reserve encompasses the northern slope of the Greater Caucasus, composed of Jurassic and Cretaceous limestones, schists, and granites actively uplifted by the Arabian-Eurasian plate collision.
 Dramatic gorges, glacial cirques, and moraine-dammed lakes characterize the landscape.
-The Karmadon Glacier collapse in 2002, which devastated a valley outside the reserve, demonstrated the geological dynamism of the area.
+The reserve contains 76 glaciers with a total area of approximately 37 km².
+[1] The Karmadon Glacier collapse in 2002, which devastated a valley outside the reserve, demonstrated the geological dynamism of the area.

 Climate And Weather